The best monitors for photo editing in 2023

 Screen technology & color accuracy

-There are a number of factors at when selecting the best monitor, but one concern reigns supreme: A monitor’s ability to display accurate colors.
+There are a number of factors at play when selecting the best monitor, but one concern reigns supreme: A monitor’s ability to display accurate colors.
 None of the other features really matter if you don’t have a monitor that can appropriately reproduce colors.

 Using a monitor that can’t accurately display a wide range of colors means you won’t be editing the photo you actually shot.
 It may also mean that when you share your image on social media or websites, it will look drastically different than what you saw on your screen.
 Or, if you print photos, your prints may look entirely off, which is especially bad if you print images for clients.

 To avoid that, you’ll want an IPS monitor for photo editing, which uses aligned liquid crystals to display rich color.
 If you want accurate results, you want to ensure the monitor can handle at least 90 percent sRGB and 80 percent Adobe RGB and DCI-P3.
 Not all monitors provide it, but a display with a low Delta E number, which refers to how much the displayed color differs from the input color, is best.
-For photo editing, you’ll want a Delta E two.
+For photo editing, you’ll want a Delta E under two.

 Lastly, if you need extra precise color, you’ll need to use a calibration tool.
 If that’s the case, verify that the monitor you are looking at supports hardware calibration.
 Luckily, these days, many monitors come factory calibrated and offer built-in calibration software, which is plenty accurate for most people.